ebi-pf-team/interproscan-docs/docs/ScanNucleicAcidSeqs.rst

 in InterProScan.

 After translation, a parsing step will select the N longest ORFs and inputs them for analysis.
-The number number of ORFs selected depends on an interproscan property with the default of 8.
+The number number of ORFs selected depends on an interproscan property with the default value of 8.
 This means that analysing nucleotide sequences can take much longer than analysing protein sequences because each nucleotide sequence is translated into several protein sequences.